Fate of higher-order topological insulator under Coulomb interaction: Summary

 \section{Summary}

 In this article, we study the influence of Coulomb interaction on second-order TI by RG theory.
-We show that both the analysis method and conclusion in recent studies in Ref.~\cite{ZhaoPengLu21} are unreliable.
-We find that second-order TI is unstable to trivial band insulator not only under strong Coulomb interaction but also weak Coulomb interaction.
+We show that both the analysis method and conclusions in recent studies in Ref.~\cite{ZhaoPengLu21} are unreliable.
+First, the criterion for transition from second-order TI to TI adopted in Ref.~\cite{ZhaoPengLu21} is invalid.
+Second, the flow of $B$ is important, but is not paid attention in Ref.~\cite{ZhaoPengLu21}.
+Through analyzing the corrections for flows of model parameters induced by Coulomb interaction, we find that second-order TI is unstable to trivial band insulator not only under strong Coulomb interaction but also under weak Coulomb interaction.
+We also study the effects of disorder in second-order TI.
+According to the criterion adopted in Ref.~\cite{ZhaoPengLu21}, weak disorder will drive second-order TI to TI.
+Whereas, we find that weak disorder does not result in qualitative modification for the Hamiltonian of second-order TI.
+It indicates that second-order TI is robust against weak disorder.
+This result is consistent with recent studies about disorder effects in second-order TI through other methods \cite{WangC20, WangC21A}.
+We also obtain the behaviors of second-order TI considering both of long-range Coulomb interaction and disorder.

-In order to avoid possible misunderstanding, it should be strengthen that result $m(\ell)\rightarrow\infty$ does not mean the physical mass becomes to infinity, but represents that the physical mass becomes larger and larger comparing to the linear terms of Hamiltonian with lowering of momentum.
-The physical mass for free second-order TI is a constant.
-The physical mass for second-order TI with weak Coulomb interaction only receives quantitative correction and is also a constant with same sign.
-Thus, we can find that the RG results will not break down at the scale where $m(\ell)$ is order of one.
-Actually, the RG results are valid in the limit $\ell\rightarrow\infty$, namely $k\rightarrow 0$.

 For very strong Coulomb interaction, the particle-hole pairs may be formed, and second-order TI may become an excitonic insulator.
 In this article, we do not consider this possibility.
-This possibility could be studied by self-consistent Dyson-Schwinger equations.
+This possibility could be studied by self-consistent Dyson-Schwinger equations \cite{WangLiu12, WangLiuZhang17A, Carrington16, Carrington18}.